LiamDawe/gamingonlinux/README.md

 Please read first: The entire codebase is probably a mess, as it was started years ago and tons needs updating for standards, newer PHP versions etc. It was started as a learning experience for Liam and still is to this day.
 Remember this before making any smart-arsed comments ;) (helpful pointers, patches and so on highly appreciated!)

-If you like what I do please consider [supporting me on Patreon](https://www.patreon.com/liamdawe).
+If you like what I do please consider [Patreon](https://www.patreon.com/liamdawe) or [Liberapay](https://liberapay.com/gamingonlinux/).

 ## Security issues